Who Are The Western Orthodox?

 We claim as our own the spiritual legacy of the first-millennium Church of the West, which was one family, one faith with the universal Orthodox-Catholic Church founded by Jesus Christ, the Church whose spiritual and liturgical tradition would have been close to the hearts of the first-millennium saints of these islands who worked out their salvation here through this Western Orthodox spirituality: St Melangell, St Hilda, St Patrick, St Etheldreda (Audrey), St David, St Columcille (Columba), St Aidan, St Eanswythe, St Kentigern, St Bede, St Winefride, St Dunstan, and countless others.

-We believe that it is fitting and right that people of Western heritage who are seeking the authentic Apostolic Faith should not have to abandon their western spiritual heritage in favour of Greek, Russian, and other forms of prayer.
+We believe that it is fitting and right that people of Western heritage who are seeking the authentic Apostolic Faith and life in the Holy Trinity should not have to abandon their western spiritual heritage in favour of Greek, Russian, and other forms of prayer.
 The western prayers, hymns, liturgies, Gregorian chants, and forms of vesture that have been inherited in some remnant form by Roman Catholics, Anglicans, and others, have their origins in the Orthodox Church and have again found their place there, once more united to and serving as expressions of the fullness of the Apostolic Tradition.

 However, being Western Orthodox isn't solely about how we worship God.
 We also seek to live our Orthodoxy in a way that is expressive of our culture, rather than importing practices and ways of thinking and operating that developed in other countries and which might not be the best method of restoring the unchanging Faith to the people of 21st-century Britain.